 The General Fund pays for daily operating costs of the District.
-On September 11, 2018, the Board of Directors adopted a budget that included revenues of \$128,880 as compared to expenditures of \$85,435.
-When comparing actual to budget, the District had a positive variance of \$361,696.
+On September 3, 2019, the Board of Directors adopted a budget that included revenues of \$359,807 as compared to expenditures of \$96,470.
+When comparing actual to budget, the District had a positive variance of \$59,134.
 More detailed information about the District's budgetary comparison is presented in the Required Supplementary Information.

-CAPITAL ASSETS
+CAPITAL AND INTANGIBLE ASSETS

-At September 30, 2019, the District's governmental activities have invested \$3,075,768 in capacity fees.
-More detailed information about the District's capital assets is presented in the Notes to the Financial Statements.
+At September 30, 2020, the District's governmental activities have invested \$3,013,631 in capital assets consisting of capacity fees and \$7,535,513 in intangible assets consisting of road improvements conveyed for ownership and maintenance to the City of Pflugerville.
+More detailed information about the District's capital assets is presented in the Notes to the Financial Statements